DataDog/apps/docs/en/getting-started.md

 ---

 ## Join the Beta!

-Datadog Apps is currently in beta, but you can easily request access!
+UI Extension is currently in beta, but you can easily request access!
 [Use this form][5] to submit your request today.
-Once approved, you can start getting creative and develop your App for you, your organization, or for publishing to the entire Datadog community alongside our other great Datadog Apps!
+Once approved, you can start getting creative and develop your UI Extension for you, your organization, or for publishing to the entire Datadog community alongside our other great UI Extensions!

-## What is an App?
+## What is a UI Extension?

-Datadog Apps enable developers to extend the native functionality of Datadog through custom dashboard widgets.
-For example, if there is a data visualization you want that Datadog does not support, or a common remediation workflow you execute in a third-party platform, you could write an app to extend this functionality within Datadog.
+UI Extensions enable developers to extend the native functionality of Datadog through custom dashboard widgets.
+For example, if there is a data visualization you want that Datadog does not support, or a common remediation workflow you execute in a third-party platform, you could write a UI Extension to extend this functionality within Datadog.

 ## Setup

 ### Set up your local development environment

-1. Create a Datadog App:
+1. Create a Datadog app for your UI Extension:
    ```
    yarn create @datadog/app
    ```